shailygaur111/shailygaur111/README.md

 - 🔭 Well, I am Shaily Gaur motivated Postgraduate student pursuing my MBA with specialisation in HR from the KIET.
 - ⚡ I have a keen interest in Personnel Management.

-- 💻 I have done some projects.
+- 💻 I have done some projects

 - 📫 How to reach me: **shailygaur111@gmail.com**